naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the cow go to outer space?
-It wanted to see the moooon!
+Why did the bicycle fall over?
+It was two tired!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)